kosukeimai/dynCluster/README.md

     ## ...
     ```

-    + The ultimate goal is to see how well dynCluster can recover the three true clusters and the dyadic cluster memberships.
+    + The ultimate goal in this example is to see how well dynCluster can recover the three true clusters and the dyadic cluster memberships.

-3. We then implemented dynCluster in R using the function `mainZTM`.
+2. We then implement dynCluster in R using the function `mainZTM`.
 This function wraps and calls C++ functions (e.g., `mainRcpp`) from dynCluster.
     ```R
     # load library
     library(dynCluster)